Ever Free

 "Ever Free" is the tenth single by Japanese musician hide, the third to bear the hide with Spread Beaver name, released on May 27, 1998.
 It debuted at number one on the Oricon chart, replacing his previous single "Pink Spider", and was the 23rd best-selling single of the year and certified double platinum by the RIAJ.

 On May 2, 2007, the single was re-released.
 On December 8, 2010, it was re-released again as part of the third releases in "The Devolution Project", which was a release of hide's original eleven singles on picture disc vinyl.

+Recording

+According to recording engineer and Spread Beaver member Kazuhiko "I.N.A."
+Inada, he and hide wanted hide's singles to be different from each other; this being why they followed "Rocket Dive", his first since X Japan disbanded and which I.N.A. described as a refreshing number with a sense of speed, with "Pink Spider".
+For "Ever Free", the two used a lightly distorted guitar sound and thought about how to balance the world of the lyrics between the three songs.

+I.N.A. estimated that there were about seven different versions of "Ever Free", featuring various tempos and melodies, before reaching the finished track.
+They started by having Joe record drums.
+But they did not have much time because hide and I.N.A. were going back and forth between Los Angeles and Japan, so Joe played while listening to a minor-key demo that was completely different from the final arrangement.
+Thus, they had to edit the drums to make it consistent, and when Joe heard the final version, he said, "What is this?
+I didn't play on this."

+Music video

+The music video for "Ever Free" is composed of behind the scenes footage of hide with Spread Beaver at photo shoots and filming the "Pink Spider" music video.
+There is additional archival footage of the band playing the song in a jam session at the Chili Factory Studio.

 Reception

 "Ever Free" debuted at number one on the Japanese Oricon weekly charts, replacing his previous single "Pink Spider", with sales of over 516,000 in the initial week.
 By the end of the year it sold 842,440 copies and was the 23rd best-selling single of the year, being certified double Platinum by the RIAJ.